Bonus (basketball): FIBA

 Under FIBA rules, used for all competitions involving international teams and most leagues outside the U.S., the penalty is triggered when a team commits more than four fouls in a quarter; the fifth and subsequent team fouls will incur penalty free throws.
 All subsequent non-shooting defensive fouls committed by that team in the same quarter concede two free throws.
 All fouls committed by players count towards the team foul count.

 Only defensive fouls are awarded free throws.

 Team fouls accrue from the fourth period on, as all overtimes are extensions of it for the purpose of team foul accumulation.

-Effective in October 2022, FIBA created a new category of personal foul that it calls a "throw-in foul", defined as a defensive foul committed in the last 2 minutes of any period (quarter or overtime) during a throw-in, but before the ball is released by the thrower.
+Effective in October 2022, FIBA adopted the NBA's Rule 12-b, Section X ("Away from the Play Foul"), called in the FIBA language a "throw-in foul", defined as a defensive foul committed in the last 2 minutes of the fourth quarter or overtime period, during a throw-in, but before the ball is released by the thrower.
 Regardless of the penalty situation, the non-fouling team receives 1 free throw and possession.